K4I - Knowledge for Innovation

 Background

-The 2004 Skillfast survey identified that although technical skills have strategic importance to SMEs in the textile industry, there is a lack of relevant technical courses and the sector lacks training infrastructure.
-Barriers that prevent the sector from developing to its full potential include:
+The Equal Round One project TASk evidenced that within the sector there is a lack of IT skills and a low level of education, together with a poor understanding of the role of IT.
+The 2004 Skillfast survey identified that although technical skills have more strategic importance to SMEs in the textile industry, there is a lack of relevant technical courses and that the sector lacks training infrastructure.
+Barriers which prevent the sector from developing to its full potential include:

 • training barriers due to time and cost constraints